Perl5-Alien/Perl5-Alien-Documents/README.md

 * The addition and modification of features is decided by majority vote or the pumpkin-holder.
 * Any core developer may nominate a new one, who must then be accepted by a 2/3 majority vote.
 * The pumpkin-holder has veto rights on all decisions and may select their successor from the core development team.
+* In the event that a pumpkin-holder is no longer able to fulfill their duties, the remaining members of the core development team will select a new pumpkin-holder by a 3/4 majority vote.
 * The pumpkin-holder is responsible for the tagging the GitHub repository with a release version, and generating all CPAN releases from a tagged point in the GitHub repository.
 The pumpkin-holder may delegate the implementation of a release to another member of the core developer team.
 * A feature is only needed when the majority of the user base benefits from it.
 * Features may only be changed or removed in a major release.
 Features may be added in a minor-release.